ItsMeeSeanLee337/ItsMeeSeanLee337.github.io/README.md

-Initial commit
+Version 1.0
-My personal porfolio website made with HTML, CSS, and Javascript
+My personal porfolio website made with HTML, CSS, Javascript, and React.
+Very much a work in progress project.